Actuaries held about 28,300 jobs in 2021. The largest employers of actuaries were as follows:

-The SOA offers fellowship certification in five separate tracks: life and annuities, group and health benefits, retirement benefits, investments, and finance/enterprise risk management.
+The SOA offers fellowship certification in five separate tracks: life and annuities, group and health benefits, retirement benefits, quantitative finance and investments, and corporate finance/enterprise risk management.
 Unlike the SOA, the CAS does not offer specialized study tracks for fellowship certification.

 Most employers support their actuaries throughout the certification process.
-For example, employers typically pay the cost of exams and study materials.
-Many firms provide paid time to study and encourage their employees to set up study groups.
-Employees usually receive raises or bonuses for each exam that they pass.
+For example, employers may pay the cost of exams and study materials or provide paid time to study.
+Employees may receive raises or bonuses for each exam that they pass.

-Advancement depends largely on job performance and the number of actuarial exams passed.
-For example, actuaries who achieve fellowship status often supervise the work of other actuaries and provide advice to senior management.
-Actuaries with a broad knowledge of risk management and how it applies to business can rise to executive positions in their companies, such as chief risk officer or chief financial officer.
+Advancement usually depends on job performance and the number of actuarial exams passed.
+For example, actuaries who achieve fellowship status often supervise the work of other actuaries and provide input to senior management.
+Actuaries with a broad knowledge of risk management and how it applies to business may advance to become top executives, such as chief risk officers or chief financial officers.